Aman-B/Stuff-that-works/README.md

 3. CheckInternetConnection - Checks if device is online, returns boolean value accordingly.

 4. SQLdbcreation - As the name suggets, contains all the basic info on how to create and sqlite database in android.

+5.OnClickListener - Onclicklistener for listview items, after listview has been converted using viewholder.